shreejitmurthy/engine-dev/README.md

 ## Post 4 - (Re)Considering Graphics API's
 ### 10 January 2025
 Today I'm reconsidering using just OpenGL.
 While it is an easy to use graphics API and is cross-platform, I would like to ship this engine and actually develop games in it, so some possibly personal sacrifices got to be made.
-I'm tossing up between [sokol](https://github.com/floooh/sokol) with C++, or [BGFX](https://github.com/bkaradzic/bgfx) as a cross platform graphics API.
+I'm tossing up between [Sokol](https://github.com/floooh/sokol) with C++, or [BGFX](https://github.com/bkaradzic/bgfx) as a cross platform graphics API.
 They both abstract graphics API's and are wrappers for these API's.
-BGFX is fantastic, and has been used for game engines before (see the repo's real-world uses), but I think I'll go for sokol.
+BGFX looks nice, and has been used for game engines before (see the repo's real-world uses), but I think I'll go for Sokol.
 Not a lot of thought behind this one, to be frank, but we'll give it our best shot.
 For simple stuff, it's a bit more code, such as clearing the background:\
 Using OpenGL:
 ```cpp
 gladLoadGLLoader((GLADloadproc)SDL_GL_GetProcAddress)